Lester Bookbinder

-Lester Bookbinder (New York City, 1929 - London, 9 January 2017) was an American photographer and commercial director who worked in the United Kingdom.
+Lester Bookbinder (1929 – 9 January 2017) was an American photographer and commercial director who worked in the United Kingdom.

 Bookbinder trained with Rouben Samberg before moving to London.
 He established a career as a prominent fine art and studio advertising photographer, best-known for complicated compositions and studio effect shots.
-He also directed advertisements and the music videos for songs including Romeo and Juliet by Dire Straits.
+He also directed advertisements and the music videos for songs including "Romeo and Juliet" by Dire Straits.